thomasloven/hass-browser_mod/README.md

 Some of [my lovelace plugins](https://github.com/thomasloven/hass-config/wiki/My-Lovelace-Plugins) use the device to do different things for different *devices*.

-**\*: There is one exception.
+> *\*There is one exception.
 If you are using [Fully Kiosk Browser](https://www.ozerov.de/fully-kiosk-browser/), the deviceID is taken from the browser instead of being randomly generated.
-This deviceID will be the same for each website that asks for it.**
+This deviceID will be the same for each website that asks for it.*

-### How do I run commands from /dev-service?

-`/dev-service` requires json-formatted service data.
-There's an explanation on the differences between yaml and json [here](http://thomasloven.com/blog/2018/08/YAML-For-Nonprogrammers/).

-### How do I run commands from a script/automation?

-Basically, just replace `service_data` with `data` or `data_template`, whichever fits your needs.

 ### My Fully Kiosk Browser device goes unavailable after the screen has been turned off for five minutes